Version control

 Add and example script and dataset to work on

-This output demonstrates why it is important to write meaningful and descriptive commit messages.
-Without the messages, we will only have the commit hashes (the strings of random numbers and letters after “commit”) to identify each commit, which would be impossible for us.
+This output demonstrates why we should write meaningful and descriptive commit messages.
+Without them, we only have the commit hashes (the strings of letters and numbers after “commit”) to identify each one, which is realistically impossible.

-We may need to inspect our recent commits to establish where a bug was introduced or because we have decided that our recent work isn’t suitable and we wish to discard it and start again.
+We might need to inspect our recent commits to establish where a bug was introduced, or because we realised we made a mistake and want to go back to an older, working version of the code.
 Once we have identified the last commit we want to keep, we can revert the state of our project back to that commit with a few different methods:

 -